SvenMichaelKlose/tre/README.md

 tré has been used in real life business for a couple of years and is now cleaned up for the public.

+tré has been developed since 2005 by Sven Michael Klose <pixel@hugbox.org>.

 # Building and installing